restsharp/RestSharp/docs/usage.md

 }
 ```

 In this case, the call will be made to a WebAPI server hosted at `http://localhost:5104/weather`.
-Remember that if this server is not hosting the webassembly itself, it needs to have a CORS policy configure to allow the webassembly host URL to access the API endpoint in the browser.
+Remember that if the WebAPI server is not hosting the webassembly itself, it needs to have a CORS policy configured to allow the webassembly origin to access the API endpoint from the browser.